Nashoba Regional High School: History

 The high school was built in 1961, originally only being one-story high (contained a daylight basement or a lower floor below the main level, which is used as classrooms and is technically another floor).
-In 1974, an expansion was commenced to accommodate the population growth of the cities it served.
+From 1972-1974, an expansion was commenced to accommodate the population growth of the cities it served.
 A gymnasium was dedicated, a library, as well as a two-story addition.
-From 2000-2002, major renovations gave the 39-year old aging building a facelift.
-The old gymnasium was renovated and added onto, as well as a second gymnasium, and a new auditorium.
+From 2000-2002, a major renovations and additions gave the 39-year old aging building a facelift.
+The gymnasium was renovated and expanded, a new secure front entrance, with new administration offices, and the addition of new auditorium.
 The original auditorium was repurposed.

 Additionally, the school is a filming site of notable alumni Chris Fleming, a comedian and actor who used Nashoba Regional High School as the setting of “Northbread High School” in his YouTube series, Gayle (2012-2015).

 In 2019, a math teacher was charged with possessing child pornography, among other charges.
 This led to then-principal Paul DiDomenico first going on administrative leave in 2019 and then resigning in 2020, after the teacher pleaded guilty and was fired.

 Between June 14, 2021, and July 13, 2021, the school was used as a filming site for the SHOWTIME TV show, Dexter.